alex-sharifi/book-reports/the-data-warehouse-toolkit.md

     - Snapshot fact tables
         - There is more to life than transactions alone.
 Some form of a snapshot table to give a more cumulative view of a process often complements a transaction fact table<sup>pg 117</sup>.
         - Periodic snapshot are needed to see the cumulative performance of an operation at regular and predictable intervals<sup>pg 120</sup>, and cover all facts at a given snapshot date<sup>pg 113</sup>.
 You take a 'picture' of the activity at the end of a given day, week, month.
 Stacked consecutively into the fact table<sup>pg 120</sup>.
 Represents an aggregation of the transactional activity that occurred during a time period.
 Can include non-events.
 Good for long-running scenarios<sup>pg 139</sup>.
         - Accumulating snapshot are used for processes that have a definite beginning, middle and end.
+            - Preferably short-lived processes<sup>196</sup>.
-Further changes to a single row are tracked on the same row.
-Suitable if rows are tracked by serial number, etc. Each fact table row is updated repeatedly until there are no futher updates to apply to a given row.
-Events that have not happened on a given row are populated with a '0' or null<sup>pg 118</sup>.
-Have multiple date foreign keys, representing the major events or process milestones (and perhaps an additional date columns that indicates when the snapshot row was last updated)<sup>pg 121</sup>.
-Easier to calculate lags/time elapsed between milestones than a transaction fact table because you would need to correlate rows to calculate time lapses.
+            - Further changes to a single row are tracked on the same row.
+Suitable if rows are tracked by serial number, etc. Fundamental difference between accumulating snapshot and other fact tables is that existing fact table rows are revisited and updated as more information becomes available<sup>pg 195</sup>.
+            - Each fact table row is updated repeatedly until there are no futher updates to apply to a given row.
+            - Events that have not happened on a given row are populated with a '0' or null<sup>pg 118</sup>, with '0' mapping to 'Unknown' or 'To Be Determined' in the date dimension table<sup>pg 195</sup>.
+            - Have multiple date foreign keys, representing the major events or process milestones (and perhaps an additional date columns that indicates when the snapshot row was last updated)<sup>pg 121</sup>.
+            - Easier to calculate lags/time elapsed between milestones than a transaction fact table because you would need to correlate rows to calculate time lapses.
+            - Used for analysing the entire transaction pipeline, because it would be much harder to calculate average days between milestones in a transaction event fact table</sup>pg 194</sup>.
+            - Reuse of conformed dimensions is to be expected<sup>pg 194</sup>.
+            - Lag calulcations between events should be calculated in ETL system rather than views because they are better at incorporating intelligence like workday lags, accounting for weekends and holidays<sup>pg 196</sup>.
     - Transactions and snapshots are the yin and yang of dimensional designs<sup>pg 122</sup>.
 Each provide different vantage points on the same story.
 - Additive, semi-additive, non-additive
     - Additive can be summed across any of the dimensions associated with the fact table<sup>pg 42</sup>.